prisma/prisma/docs/transactions.md

 > "Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don’t exist.
 A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again." **[Designing Data-Intensive Applications](https://dataintensive.net/), [Martin Kleppmann](https://twitter.com/martinkl)**

-## How Photon supports transactions today
+## How Prisma Client JS supports transactions today

-Photon provides a data access API to read and write data from a database.
-For relational databases, Photon's API abstracts over SQL where transactions are a common feature.
-While Photon doesn't allow for the same flexibility a SQL-level transaction provides, it covers the vast majority of use cases developers have for transactions with [**nested writes**](./relations.md#nested-writes).
+Prisma Client JS provides a data access API to read and write data from a database.
+For relational databases, Prisma Client JS's API abstracts over SQL where transactions are a common feature.
+While Prisma Client JS doesn't allow for the same flexibility a SQL-level transaction provides, it covers the vast majority of use cases developers have for transactions with [**nested writes**](./relations.md#nested-writes).

 A nested write lets you perform a single Prisma Client JS API call with multiple _operations_ that touch multiple [_related_](./relations.md#nested-writes) records, for example creating a _user_ together with a _post_ or updating an _order_ together with an _invoice_.
-When a nested write is performed, Photon ensures that it will either succeed or fail as a whole.
+When a nested write is performed, Prisma Client JS ensures that it will either succeed or fail as a whole.

 Here are examples for nested writes in the Prisma Client JS API: